nystudio107/retour/README.md

 ## Dynamic Entry Redirects

-Retour implements a Retour FieldType that you can add to your Entry Types.
+Retour implements a Retour Redirect FieldType that you can add to your Entry Types.
 Retour will look for 404 (Not Found) URLs that match the Legacy URL Pattern, and redirect them to this entry's URL.

 You also get the context of the `entry` that you can use when matching legacy URLs; so if you've imported a field called `recipeid` into your new website, you can the Retour Redirect FieldType look for it in your Legacy URL Pattern, e.g.: `/old-recipes/{recipeid}`